 Watermelon has a great reputation.
-We’re always told to eat a lot of it – and we sure won’t object!
-This refreshing fruit is amazing on a hot summer day.
-It can also hydrate your body, thanks to its high water content.
+You’re always told to eat a lot of it – and you sure won’t object!
+This refreshing fruit is a savior on a hot summer day as it t can hydrate your body, thanks to its 92% water content.

-But did you know that it’s not possible to eat too much watermelon?
+But did you know that it’s not right to eat too much watermelon?
 Yes, it’s true.
 The health side effects can be dangerous, so it’s essential to watch your intake.
-Here are the four things that can happen.
+Here are the 4 side effects of watermelon you should watch out.

 4 Side Effects Of Watermelon

 It’s no secret that watermelon will boost your hydration status.
 But it will also up your risk for diarrhea if you have too much.
 It is more likely if you’re taking medications like antibiotics and antacids, which mess with your digestive system.

 A common cause of diarrhea from watermelon is the lycopene.
 This pigmented antioxidant gives watermelon its pretty red hue.
 However, eating a lot of it will cause watery stools.
 And since watermelon has 40% more lycopene than raw tomatoes, it pays to be careful.

 If you already eat lots of red fruits and veggies, go easy on the watermelon.
 One slice has 14.7 mg of lycopene, and the recommended amount is about 30 mg.
 Therefore, eating 2 – maybe 3 – slices each day should be fine.1

 Watermelon is rich in potassium, a mineral that controls your heart rate.
 One wedge has roughly 320 mg of potassium.
 And while this is far from the recommended daily intake of 4,700 mg, it can accumulate if you eat too many.